 December 31,

-2015 2014
+2016 2015

-Unrecognized tax benefits \$ 2,557 \$ 1,949
+Unrecognized tax benefits \$ 2,532 \$ 2,557

-Portion, if recognized, would reduce tax expense and effective tax rate 1,981 1,512
+Portion, if recognized, would reduce tax expense and effective tax rate 2,053 1,981

-Accrued interest on unrecognized tax benefits 115 77
+Accrued interest on unrecognized tax benefits 107 115

-Accrued penalties on unrecognized benefits

 We recognize interest accrued related to unrecognized tax benefits in income tax expense.
 Penalties, if incurred, would be recognized as a component of income tax expense.